 Local Transportation Fund Administration: As the transportation planning agency, PCTPA allocates the Local Transportation Fund (LTF) to Placer County public transportation agencies.
 The administration of these funds includes the establishment of a Social Service Transportation Advisory Council, the implementation of a citizen participation process appropriate for Placer County, annual recommendations for productivity improvements for transit operators, the performance of an annual fiscal audit of all LTF claimants, the implementation of a triennial performance audit of all LTF claimants, and the preparation of an annual unmet transit needs determination.

 Passenger Rail Administration: PCTPA is statutorily designated as a member of the Capitol Corridor Joint Powers Authority (CCJPA).
-Through an interagency agreement with Caltrans, the CCJPA administers the intercity rail service on the San Jose-Colfax railroad corridor.
+Through an interagency agreement with Caltrans, the CCJPA administers the intercity rail service on the San Jose-Auburn railroad corridor.

 Overall Work Program: The Overall Work Program (OWP) is the primary management tool for PCTPA, identifying the activities and a schedule of work for regional transportation planning in Placer County (excluding the Tahoe Basin).
 The Overall Work Program (OWP) documents the management, budgetary, and monitoring activities performed annually by PCTPA.
 It is developed annually for Caltrans review and for approval by the PCTPA Board of Directors.
 The OWP is the result of input from jurisdiction management, public works and planning officials, air district management, elected officials, and the general public.
 A new OWP is prepared for each fiscal year.